Maryland redistricting at center of special session as GOP fires accusations of partisan gerrymandering

 “There isn’t a pretty map,” she said.
 “I don’t care how you look at it.
 And we’ll never have one that everyone agrees with.”

 King said the Senate committee is expected to hold a hearing on the maps on Monday and ultimately will work alongside a House committee to hear testimony and vote on a map to be sent to the full legislature.
-She said she would be “very surprised, although there’s always a possibility” that changes would be made to the map that the Legislative Redistricting Commission selected.
+She said she would be “very surprised, although there’s always a possibility” that changes would be made to the map that the Legislative Redistricting Advisory Commission selected.

-The map advanced by the Maryland Legislative Redistricting Advisory Commission would undoubtedly make the state’s only Republican district — held by Rep. Andy Harris on the Eastern Shore — more competitive, leaving open the possibility of an 8-0 Democratic shutout but far from guaranteeing it.
+The map advanced by the Maryland Legislative Redistricting Advisory Commission would undoubtedly make the state’s only district held by a Republican — Rep. Andy Harris on the Eastern Shore — more competitive, leaving open the possibility of an 8-0 Democratic shutout but far from guaranteeing it.

-The Princeton Gerrymandering Project gave it an F for partisan fairness and geographic compactness, while awarding an A to the map produced by Gov. Larry Hogan’s citizens’ commission.
+The Princeton Gerrymandering Project gave it an F for partisan fairness and geographic compactness, while awarding an A to the map produced by Gov. Larry Hogan’s (R) citizens’ commission.

 On Thursday, Hogan encouraged Marylanders to testify during the special session in support of the citizen commission’s map.
-He charged at a recent news conference that state Democrats intended “to do some of the worst gerrymandering in the country,” and said he plans to veto the bill that outlines the new boundary lines.
+He charged at a recent news conference that state Democrats intended “to do some of the worst gerrymandering in the country” and said he plans to veto the bill that outlines the new boundary lines.

 “We finally have the chance to restore fairness to our political system,” he said in a statement Thursday, “and the Annapolis party bosses are instead scheming to further erode the public trust with disgracefully gerrymandered maps.
 It is an embarrassment.”

 By contrast, top Democratic lawmakers on the legislative committee praised their proposed map earlier this month as offering more compact and contiguous districts compared to the current eyesore.
-But critics, and Republicans, have cast doubt on those claims.
+But critics and Republicans have cast doubt on those claims.

 Todd Eberly, a political science professor at St. Mary’s College of Maryland, said the pressure to retain every possible Democratic advantage when control of the U.S. House is up for grabs next year likely outweighed the pressure to undo nakedly partisan gerrymandering.